 Phylum Bryozoa (Ectoprocta)

-Lo-550 SEA MAT, Membranipora tenuis, a calcareous encrusting bryozan colony found on rocks and shells.
+A calcareous encrusting bryozoan colony found on rocks and shells.
 The tiny, feathery tentacles can be readily seen as they are extended or retracted from the chitinous zooecia.
 Avicularia are sometimes present.